 Tax laws and regulations are legal procedures that dictate how federal, state, and local governments calculate the taxes you owe them.
-These laws explicitly govern how taxes on varying goods, products, services, sales, etc. are calculated.
+These laws explicitly govern how taxes on varying goods, products, services, sales, etc., are calculated.
 A majority of these laws are drafted and enforced by the US Congress and state legislators.

-Like federal tax codes, the states have an independent set of legal procedures that are used to determining the taxes to be collected.
+Like federal tax codes, the states have an independent set of legal procedures used to determine the taxes to be collected.
 While not every state collects income taxes from individuals, all states have tax codes for calculating and collecting taxes on real estate, sales, etc. These tax codes serve the same purpose as the IRC on the state level.
 Moreover, tax codes can be created at county and city levels as well.

 The taxes collected in the US can be broadly classified into three basic categories: